How do fundraising consultants charge?

 2. Since 2012 we have been asking all clients across the full range of our services to complete an end of contract survey to rate the quality of our service across a number of measures including value for money.
 The results from this show 98% of clients agree or strongly agree that we provided good value for money.

 Many charities assume that fundraising companies work on commission based fee agreements but this is a common misconception.
-The Institute of Fundraising strongly recommend charities should avoid commission based fundraising and the Association of Fundraising Consultants actively prohibit it.
+In section 2.5 of the Fundraising Code, The Fundraising Regulator strongly recommend charities should avoid commission based fundraising and the Association of Fundraising Consultants actively prohibit it.
 There are good reasons for this.
 For example:

 - Commission based remuneration must be declared to donors and can undermine their trust and even exclude them as a potential supporter.